Undocumented Student Resources

 - Attend a California high school for three or more years

-- Register or be currently enrolled in a California community college, CSU or a UC
+- Currently enrolled in a California CC, CSU or a UC

 - Students may not hold a valid non-immigrant visa (i.e. F, J, H, L, A, E, etc.)